 Traditional Shepherd’s Pie

 This Traditional Shepherd’s Pie is a British comfort food classic loved by all.
-This is a classic recipe using ground lamb cooked with vegetables and Guinness for an extra flavor boost, topped with fluffy mashed potato and baked.
-The same recipe using ground beef is called Cottage Pie.
+This classic British recipe uses ground lamb (not beef, that is cottage pie), cooked with vegetables, along with flavor boosting Guinness, tomato paste, Worcestershire sauce and beef broth or beef stock for an extra boost of flavor.
+This ground meat mixture is topped with fluffy mashed potato and baked.

-The perfect make ahead, one pan meal.
-Just make up to the point of baking, but don’t bake.
-Allow to the dish to cool, cover and refrigerate for 3 to 4 days.
-When ready to serve, preheat oven to 350°F/177°C and bake for 25 minutes until the top is browned.
+To make this easy shepherd’s pie recipe ahead, prepare up to the point of baking, but don’t bake it.
+Allow the dish to cool, cover it, and refrigerate for 3 to 4 days.
+When ready to serve, preheat the oven to 350°F/177°C and bake for 25 minutes until the top is browned.

 The pie made with beef is traditionally called cottage pie, made by the poorer people who lived in cottages from leftover beef and lamb.
-Both pies derive from the 18th Century, but as time has gone by, beef has becoming increasingly popular and more widely used than lamb, and so the recipe using beef is now commonly known as shepherd’s pie.
+Both pies date back to the 18th Century, but as time has gone by, beef has become increasingly popular and more widely used than lamb.

-The topping is made using mashed Yukon gold potatoes as they make for soft and creamy mashed potato.
-I have been known to add a small rutabaga to the mash which takes it to a new flavor level, if you would like to try.
-As an extra bonus, the dish makes a little gravy as it cooks so you can reserve it and use for spooning over the top when serving.
+The classic layer of creamy mashed potatoes is made with Yukon gold potatoes, as they make for soft and creamy mashed potatoes.
+I have been known to add a small rutabaga to the mash, which takes it to a new flavor level if you would like to try.
+As an extra bonus, the dish makes a rich gravy as it cooks, so you can reserve it and use it for spooning over the top when serving.

 Serving Dish

-I like to make this recipe in a 10-inch cast iron skillet (or oven-proof sauté pan) that be transferred to the oven.
-If you don’t have a cast iron or oven-proof skillet, you can start this recipe on the stovetop in whatever pan you have that will work then transfer to a casserole dish of about the same size to finish in the oven.
+I like to make this recipe in a 10-inch (25 cm) cast iron skillet (or oven-proof sauté pan) that be transferred to the oven.
+If you don’t have a cast iron or oven-proof skillet, you can start this recipe on the stovetop in whatever pan you have that will work then transfer to a casserole dish or deep baking dish of about the same size to finish in the oven.

-Yes!
 You can freeze before baking (just allow to cool) and cover tightly.
 It will keep frozen for up to 2 months.
 When you are ready to make, defrost in the fridge overnight then bake as per the recipe instructions.
-To freeze leftovers, allow to cool and wrap them up well.
-To reheat, you can bake right from frozen at 350°F/177°C for 1 hour.

-If you’ve tried this Traditional Shepherd’s Pie or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
+If you’ve tried this Traditional Shepherd’s Pie or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below, or ask a question.
 I love to hear from my readers!

 Traditional Shepherd's Pie